-You could use our budget planner.
+You could use our budget planner on pages 55 to 57.
 Or you could use an online budget calculator to track your spending.
 Writing it down may make it easier to see where you need support, or where you could make savings.